There are now 2 possible online modes for units:

 - Level 4 elective

-- Indicative assessments in this unit are as follows: (1) in-class assessment and (2) final examination.
+Indicative assessments in this unit are as follows: (1) in-class assessment and (2) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)